2i2c-org/docs/admin/environment/update-community-image.md

 1. Navigate to your 2i2c hub and paste the image tag into the {gui}`Image > Custom Image > Other...` field (see [](#environment:bring-your-own-image)).

 1. Click {gui}`Start` to launch the server and test your custom environment.
-You can continue editing the *DockerFile* and *environment.yml*, then push changes to the pull request as required.
+You can continue editing the *Dockerfile* and *environment.yml*, then push changes to the pull request as required.

 (customize-image:test-binder)=
 #### Test the custom image with Binder